tytydraco/yessleep/out/Echo_Chamber.md

 “Alright, Derek says, “time for you to go.”

 The blood in Sam's ears sounds just like his father’s fists.
-Pounding, pounding.
+Pounding, pounding away.
 “Look,” he says, reaching out to her, “Delilah please, just give me a chance.
 I promise I’m better than that.
 I deserve a chance, don’t I?”

 Delilah’s thin neck flutters as she swallows.
 She won’t meet his eyes.